Palin, Murkowski highlight Alaska's 2 elections on Tuesday

 Trump has lashed out against Murkowski, who voted to convict him in his second impeachment trial after the Jan.
 6, 2021, insurrection.
 Trump was acquitted.

+Tshibaka has sought to cast Murkowski as a Washington insider who is cozy with President Joe Biden.
+She has said Alaskans want a change.

+Kevin Durling, a co-chair of Tshibaka’s campaign, said Tshibaka’s commitment to business and family and her values are important to him.
+He said Trump’s endorsement of her is an added bonus.

-The most visible Democrat in the race is retired educated Pat Chesbro, who jumped in late and has struggled to gain fundraising traction.
-The other candidates in the field have had lower profiles.
+The most visible Democrat in the race is retired educator Pat Chesbro, who jumped in late and has struggled to gain fundraising traction.

 Candidates for governor and lieutenant governor run as teams in the primary.
 Republican Gov. Mike Dunleavy is seeking reelection.
 He is running with Nancy Dahlstrom, who resigned as head of the state corrections department to join the ticket.
 Former Gov. Bill Walker, an independent, is running with Heidi Drygas, who was his labor department commissioner.
 Democrat Les Gara, a former lawmaker, is running with Jessica Cook, a teacher.

-Other tickets include Republican state Rep. Christopher Kurka, running to the right of Dunleavy, with Paul Hueper, and Charlie Pierce, a Republican borough mayor, running with Edie Grunwald.
+Other tickets include Republican state Rep. Christopher Kurka, running with Paul Hueper, and Charlie Pierce, a Republican borough mayor, running with Edie Grunwald.

 Fifty-nine of the Legislature’s 60 seats are up for election, but just one primary race has more than four candidates.